 Perfect For: bar hoping lovers, foodies, active lifestyles, walkability seekers

-Real estate here consists mostly of small to medium-sized rowhomes and apartments, and the hilly terrain gives the area a distinct feel (and a bit of a workout if you're walking).
-But those hills also lead to beautiful views, tree-lined blocks, and a sense of elevation—both literally and in lifestyle.
+Manayunk real estate mainly includes small to medium-sized rowhome, new construction homes and apartment buildings.
+The neighborhood’s hilly terrain gives it a distinct character (and a little workout if you’re walking), but those hills also provide beautiful views, tree-lined streets, and a sense of elevation in both lifestyle and scenery.

-What really makes Manayunk shine is its walkability.
-With a high walkability score, locals love strolling to cafes, boutiques, and the vibrant bars and restaurants along Main Street.
-This is one of the most walkable neighborhoods in America, which helps keep demand—and property values—strong.
+Locals love strolling to cafes, boutiques, and vibrant bars and restaurants along Main Street.
+With one of the highest walkability scores in the region, it’s no wonder demand—and property values—stay strong.

-Whether you’re commuting by car (like most residents), catching the bus, or walking to work, Manayunk offers flexibility.
-Plus, Center City is just a quick drive or regional rail ride away.
+Whether commuting by car, bus, or walking, Manayunk Philly offers flexibility.
+And with Center City just a short drive or regional rail ride away, it’s easy to enjoy urban access without living downtown.

 Things to Do in Manayunk